Pumpkin Curry Soup

 • Perfect flavor and texture.
 The texture of this soup is extra thick and creamy, thanks to the blended squash and coconut cream.
 It’s sweet and savory and has the perfect hint of curry that warms you right up!

 • Freezer-friendly.
-This is the kind of soup that freezes REALLY well (like a pickle soup or beef and barley soup).
+This is the kind of soup that freezes REALLY well.
 You can cook a large batch and freeze some for days when you are not in the mood to cook.

 Ingredients needed

 • Carrots.
-Cubed.
+Chopped.
 I like to add some carrot to balance the starchiness of the pumpkin.

 • Onion, garlic, and ginger.
 Must-have aromatics that take this soup up a notch.